Interpol: How to challenge an international arrest warrant (red notices and diffusions)?

 - Article 2 of Interpol's constitution, which requires the organisation to act ‘within the spirit of the Universal Declaration of Human Rights’

 - The Rules on the Processing of Data (RPD), which includes detailed provisions on red notices and diffusions.
-This is the main rulebook that the CCF applies
+The RPD is the main rulebook applied by the CCF

 - The special policy that applies to individuals who have been recognised as refugees under the 1951 Convention relating to the Status of Refugees.